Texas Deputy 'Ambushed' During 'Routine Traffic Stop,' Say Police

 HOUSTON, Texas — A man stepped out of his car near the end of a “routine traffic stop” and ambushed a Harris County Sheriff’s Office deputy on Friday afternoon.
-The execution of Deputy Sandeep Dahliwal came as he returned to his car after a pleasant conversation with the driver, officials stated.
-Dahliwal later died from his wounds.
+The execution of Deputy Sandeep Dhaliwal came as he returned to his car after a pleasant conversation with the driver, officials stated.
+Dhaliwal later died from his wounds.

-Harris County Deputy Sandeep Dahliwal pulled over the driver of a car for what he believed to be a routine traffic stop shortly after noon on Friday afternoon, according to information provided by the Harris County Sheriff’s Office.
+Harris County Deputy Sandeep Dhaliwal pulled the driver of a car over for what he believed to be a routine traffic stop shortly after noon on Friday afternoon, according to information provided by the Harris County Sheriff’s Office.
 Near the end of the traffic stop, Deputy Dhaliwal completed what appeared to be a pleasant, non-confrontational conversation with the driver and turned to walk back to his car.
 As he approached his car, the driver got out of his car with a gun and ran toward the deputy.
-He opened fire and shot the deputy in the back of the head, sheriff’s office Major Mike Lee said press conference.
-He allegedly shot the deputy in the back and fled the scene leaving the deputy mortally wounded in the street on Houston’s west side.
+He opened fire and shot the deputy in the back of the head, sheriff’s office Major Mike Lee said during a press conference.
+After allegedly shooting Dahliwal in the back the his head, the suspect fled the scene leaving the deputy mortally wounded in the street on Houston’s west side.
 Lee called the traffic stop the kind of “routine traffic stop we do every day.”

 .@HCSOPatrol Major Mike Lee provides an update on the fatal shooting of Deputy Dahliwal in NW Harris County #HouNews https://t.co/8WHz583Rfw